samuk/Open-Pi/compliance/Manual.md

 Additional – items that provide access to additional features or expand the features of the board.

 #### Required items:
-- A CM4 compatible compute module
+- A CM4 compatible compute module.
+The open hardware iMX8 module is recommended, but use of other modules such as the official Raspberry Pi CM4 or CM5 boards is also possible.
 - USB type A to USB micro cable – to connect to a personal computer; used for powering the board and uploading .
 - Input device – either a mouse/keyboard or touchscreen LCD